 - Visitors MUST sign in at the main office whenever they are on campus.
 They will be provided with a visitor ID that must be worn while on campus.
 Visitors are not permitted to make unscheduled or drop-in visits to classrooms. - When visiting campus to meet with teaching staff, visitors must have a pre-arranged time set up with the teacher(s) in question except for urgent matters.
 Times are best arranged via email.
 An email directory is located on our website.
 With few exceptions, conferences are scheduled during teacher/team planning time, and/or immediately before or after school.
-Under no circumstances can a teacher be interrupted while providing instruction before, during, or after the school day to meet with a parent.

-- Visitors to campus must be the parent, guardians, or other adult family members with permission of the parent/guardian.
-Students' friends, younger siblings, and other non- related individuals cannot visit the campus during school hours. - Shadow days are an effective way for prospective students to visit the school and learn about what makes Gateway unique from current students.
-Prospective students are assigned a student that they spend the day with.
-These students are carefully selected.
-Shadow days must be scheduled in advance with the Director of Student Services. - Volunteers MUST go through a background check conducted by our district office.
+Under no circumstances can a teacher be interrupted while providing instruction before, during, or after the school day to meet with a parent. - Visitors to campus must be the parent, guardians, or other adult family members with permission of the parent/guardian.
+Students' friends, younger siblings, and other non- related individuals cannot visit the campus during school hours. - Volunteers MUST go through a background check conducted by our district office.
 Once the check is cleared, volunteers are notified and may begin helping on campus.
 Until this clearance is obtained, they are not to be involved in any educational or extra-curricular activities, including attending field trips.